pretix/pretix/doc/api/resources/customers.rst

                                                                  verified
-last_login                            datetime                   Date and time of last login date_joined                           datetime                   Date and time of registration locale                                string                     Prefered language of the customer last_modified                         datetime                   Date and time of modification of the record
+last_login                            datetime                   Date and time of last login date_joined                           datetime                   Date and time of registration locale                                string                     Preferred language of the customer last_modified                         datetime                   Date and time of modification of the record
 ===================================== ========================== =======================================================